blackgrease/Bug-Hunting/Getting_Started.md

 - Imposter Syndrome is real.
 Understand its patterns and learn to recognize the thought process that is associated with it.
 - This will help you fight the urge to give up, keep your confidence up.
 The BIGGEST fight you have in bug hunting is with yourself

-**4. It Rarely is a textbook vulnerability**
-- While thankful of the several projects out there that explain vulnerabilities, when it comes to replicating that process/bug, it will often fail.
-- Why?
-Bugs are not generic.
-There is usually some subtle variation from app to app which if you have not FAILED enough, you won't know to recognize.

-**5. Speak Life to yourself**
+**4. Speak Life to yourself**
 - "The tongue has the power of life and death" - Proverbs 18:21
 - Speak positive, confident, care words to yourself.
 No matter how hard current wall is in front of you.
 - You got this far right, why cant you make it further

+**5. It Rarely is a textbook vulnerability**
+- While thankful of the several projects out there that explain vulnerabilities, when it comes to replicating that process/bug, it will often fail.
+- Why?
+Bugs are not generic.
+There is usually some subtle variation from app to app which if you have not FAILED enough, you won't know to recognize

 **6. Starting is always the biggest Hurdle**
 - Starting will always feel overwhelming.
 Especially if you decide to look at a big company